 It's easy to establish a team, but leading a high-performing team comprised of satisfied members who consistently deliver results is much more difficult.
 In more than 200 research studies that were conducted over 40 years, Richard Hackman, Ruth Wageman, and others found that six conditions account for 80 percent of the variance in how well a team performs.
 Their research suggests that effective teams are not accidental, but intentional with respect to how they are designed, launched, and coached.

-Connie begins with the Team Diagnostic Survey™ or TDS™.
+Team development begins with the Team Diagnostic Survey™ or TDS™.
 The TDS™ was developed in 2005 by Wageman, Hackman, and Lehman and identifies a team’s strengths and weaknesses and provides a common language for talking about how the team operates.
-Connie manages TDS™ data collection and analysis, as well as brings the team together to talk about the survey results.
-As part of this debrief, team members establish design principles for the team.
+The Coach manages TDS™ data collection and analysis.
+The Coach debriefs the team leader, then the team, on the survey results.
+Each virtual debriefing session is scheduled for 90 minutes.

-With the TDS™ debrief in the rear view mirror, the second step of the team development process is the team launch or relaunch.
+With the TDS™ debrief in the rear view mirror, the second phase of the team development process is the team launch or relaunch.
 (Re)launching a team involves defining or redefining the team’s mission, vision, values, norms, goals, and objectives.
-In two workshops, Connie skillfully orients team members to the task at hand and facilitates a conversation that aligns and motivates the team.
-The output of these workshops is a team charter.
+In three virtual 90-minute workshops, the Coach skillfully orients team members to the task at hand and facilitates a conversation that aligns and motivates the team.
+The output of these workshops is a team strategy.

 3 workshops | 90 minutes per workshop | A strategy for the team